Apostolic Succession

 What the Church Has Historically Taught

-The idea of apostolic succession isn’t about control or hierarchy.
-At least, it shouldn’t be.
-Sadly, over the centuries, it has sometimes been used that way — as a means of exclusion, status, or institutional control.
-But that was never its purpose.
+Apostolic succession is not meant to be about control, rank, or clerical status.
+Sadly, over the centuries, it has sometimes been used in that way — as a tool of exclusion, superiority, or institutional control.
+That was never its proper purpose.

 Recognised.
 Misunderstood.
 Still faithful